Holiday Deals are Here!

 • Customize Title, Success Message, Required Login, Count views, etc under general settings.

-• You can customize options like Turn on the confirmation, set Email Subject, Email From, From email, and Thank you message etc under Confirmation settings.
+• You can customize options like turning on the confirmation, setting Email Subject, Email From, From email, and Thank you message, etc under Confirmation settings.

 • Under Notification settings, you will get email notification options like Enable the Notification mail to the admin, Email Subject, Email To, Email From, Admin Note, etc.

-You can also set the different Payment and CRM integration if you want.
-For more details on these topics, checkout the documentation.
+You can also set the different Payment and CRM integrations if you want.
+For more details on these topics, check out the documentation.
 After making all the changes scroll down and click on Save changes.

 Click on UPDATE & CLOSE to save the conditional form you just created.